noviceiii/netatmoweather/README.md

 ## Setup

-1. **Clone or download the repository** containing this script.
+1. **Clone or download the repository** containing the netatmo script.
 2. **Create a configuration file**:
    - Rename config.example.conf to `config.cfg`.
+   - Use full path in config file.
-   - Change accordingly.
+   - Change the values in the file accordingly.